PiCK

 Summary

-- Crude shipments through the Strait of Hormuz have been halted, and crude storage facilities in Middle Eastern oil producers are reportedly nearing capacity.
+- With crude shipments through the Strait of Hormuz halted, Gulf oil producers’ crude storage facilities are reported to be nearing capacity.

-- International oil prices rose, with crude futures topping $85 a barrel to the highest level in about 19 months, before giving back part of the gains to around $82.
+- International oil prices rose above $85 a barrel to the highest level in about 19 months, but then pared part of the gains to around $82 on reports of Iran’s potential peace talks.

 Forecast Trend Report by Period

-With crude shipments through the Strait of Hormuz halted due to the Iran conflict, crude storage facilities in Middle Eastern oil-producing countries are reportedly rapidly nearing capacity.
+Crude shipments through the Strait of Hormuz have been halted due to the conflict involving Iran, and Gulf oil producers’ storage facilities are reportedly nearing capacity at a rapid pace.

-According to Walter Bloomberg on the 4th (local time), Iraq has already cut some crude production, and Saudi Arabia and the United Arab Emirates (UAE) may also move to scale back output in the coming weeks.
-The explanation is that with exports blocked, spare storage capacity is being depleted quickly.
+According to Walter Bloomberg on the 4th (local time), Iraq has already curbed output in part, while Saudi Arabia and the United Arab Emirates (UAE) are also seen as potentially moving to scale back production in the coming weeks.
+With exports blocked, available storage capacity is being depleted quickly.

-International oil prices climbed, with crude futures topping $85 a barrel to the highest level in about 19 months.
-However, prices gave back part of the gains to around $82 after reports said Iran signaled the possibility of peace talks.
+International oil prices have been rising, with crude futures topping $85 a barrel to the highest level in about 19 months.
+However, after reports that Iran signaled the possibility of peace talks, prices gave back part of the gains to around $82.

-Total crude storage capacity across the Gulf region is estimated at about 100 million barrels, but usable capacity is said to be lower when facility locations and operational constraints are taken into account.
-Storage at key export terminals such as Saudi Arabia’s Ju'aymah and Ras Tanura is also filling up quickly.
+Total crude storage capacity across the Gulf region is estimated at about 100 million barrels, but usable capacity is said to be lower once facility locations and operational constraints are taken into account.
+Storage at key export terminals in Saudi Arabia—including Ju'aymah and Ras Tanura—are also filling up quickly.

-JPMorgan warned that if alternative export routes are not secured, some producers could reach storage limits in about three weeks.
+JPMorgan warned that, absent alternative export routes, some producers could reach storage limits within about three weeks.

 JH Kim